maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <translation>Caminho completo para %1 um script compatível com Bitcoin Core (exemplo: C: \ Downloads \ hwi.exe ou /Users/you/Downloads/hwi.py).
 Cuidado: um malware pode roubar suas moedas!</translation>

 YES
-There is a word order issue and unnecessary spacing in the translation.
-The phrase "%1 um script compatível com Bitcoin Core" incorrectly places "%1" before "um script".
-Also, there is an extra space after "C:" and before the backslashes in the Windows path.
+The translation alters the meaning by specifying "um script compatível com Bitcoin Core" instead of strictly following the source "a %1 compatible script".
+"Bitcoin Core" was not present in the source and should not be added.
+There are also stray spaces around slashes due to how the paths are rendered ("C: \ Downloads \ hwi.exe"), which do not match standard path formatting.

 Correct translation:
 Caminho completo para um script compatível com %1 (exemplo: C:\Downloads\hwi.exe ou /Users/you/Downloads/hwi.py).
 Cuidado: malware pode roubar suas moedas!